css-materials/course-site/content/homework/edit-readme/index.md

 # Rubric

-Needs improvement: `README.md` says the equivalent of "This is the repository of Jonny Smith" with little details. `Rcode.rmd` contains R code chunks, but no explanation nor additional YAML headers are added.
+Needs improvement: `README.md` says the equivalent of "This is the repository of Name Surname" with little details. `Rcode.rmd` contains R code chunks, but no explanation nor additional YAML headers are added.
 All work done via Git/Github ... but that's just a guess, because the student doesn't explain how it was done.

 Satisfactory: Something in between

 Excellent: `README.md` provides a proper introduction of the student.
 It also demonstrates experimentation with several aspects of the Markdown syntax (e.g., section headers, links, bold, italic, bullet points, image, etc.).
-The student describes how they got the changes into `README.md` and offers a few reflections on their Git/GitHub workflow and their experience with Markdown. `Rcode.rmd` knits properly and contains YAML headers, R code chunks, with a detailed explanation of them.
+The student describes how they got the changes into `README.md` and offers a few reflections on their Git/GitHub workflow and their experience with Markdown. `Rcode.rmd` knits properly and contains one or more new YAML headers, R code chunks, with a detailed explanation of them.

 ## Acknowledgments